SchlossLab/severe-CDI/paper/paper-gfm.md

   16S rRNA gene amplicon sequences from gut microbiota extracted from 1,277 patient stool samples on the day of CDI diagnosis could predict which CDI cases led to severe outcomes.
-  We then trained ML models to predict CDI severity on OTU relative abundances according to four different severity definitions: the IDSA severity score on the day of diagnosis, all-cause adverse outcomes within 30 days,
+  We trained ML models to predict CDI severity on OTU relative abundances according to four different severity definitions: the IDSA severity score on the day of diagnosis, all-cause adverse outcomes within 30 days,